SamaMostafa03/Spring_Thymeleaf_Student_Management/README.md

 ---

 ## Features
-- Add new students
-- Edit and update student information
-- Delete existing students
+- Add, edit, and delete students
-- Search by name or email
+- Search by name or email for student record
+- Add, edit, and delete courses
-- View all students in a neatly formatted table
+- View all students and courses in a neatly formatted table
 - Persistent data storage via AWS RDS (PostgreSQL)
 ---

 ## Tech Stack